What Courts Do

 Many disputes do not go to court.
 See Alternatives to Court for information on options.

-In Saskatchewan, there are two trial courts: Provincial Court and the Court of Queen’s Bench.
+In Saskatchewan, there are two trial courts: Provincial Court and the Court of King’s Bench.
 Each of them deals with certain types of cases, although many cases can be heard in either court.
 Saskatchewan also has a Court of Appeal which hears appeals from these courts.
 A case may be appealed if one side or the other believes the first court made a mistake.
 The Supreme Court of Canada is the highest court in the country and hears appeals from everywhere in Canada.

 |Small Claims |